EMBRYOPSIDA Pirani & Prado

 The Australian Platysace - perhaps to include Homalosciadium - is not a member of Mackinlayoideae, where it had been placed (e.g. Chandler & Plunkett 2004).
 It is sister to Apioideae in some analyses (Henwood & Hart 2001; Andersson et al. 2006), but a position rather deep in the tree sister to [Azorelloideae [Saniculoideae + Apioideae]] is strongly supported (Nicolas & Plunkett 2009, 2014), although Soltis et al. (2011: but sampling) found that it was moderately supported as sister to Mackinlaya.
 The positions of Klotzschia ("distinctive fruits") and Hermas, both of which used to be in Hydrocotyloideae, are unclear (Andersson et al. 2006; Calviño et al. 2006, 2008).
 Klotzschia, herbs to subshrubs with peltate leaves from Brazil, may go with Azorelloideae, Apioideae, or join the back-bone immediately above Azorelloideae (Nicolas & Plunkett 2014).
 Hermas, a South African endemic, has some similarities with Saniculoideae, but it is unlikely to be placed within any currently recognized subfamily (Nicolas & Plunkett 2009); there is some support for a position as sister to [Saniculoideae + Apioideae] (e.g. Nicolas & Plunkett 2014), and I have tentatively placed it there.

 Classification.
-The subfamilial classification of Plunkett et al. (2004c) is largely followed here, but some changes will be needed given the positions taken by some ex Hydrocotyloideae in the tree recovered by Nicolas and Plunkett (2009).
-Downie et al. (2010) build on this earlier classification, suggesting tribes and subtribes for Apioideae, and listing included genera; some groups of genera remain unnamed, and polyphyly is dealt with as satisfactorily as it can be.
-For tribes in Saniculoideae and in the basal pectinations in Apioideae, see Magee et al. (2010a); five of these latter tribes are new (and all are small) and I have combined Marlothielleae and Choritaenieae, both monospecific, with Lichtensteinieae above; even this expanded Lichtensteinieae can muster only some 10 species.
+The subfamilial classification of Plunkett et al. (2004c) and Downie et al. (2010) are largely followed here, but some changes may be needed given the positions taken by some ex Hydrocotyloideae in the trees recovered by Nicolas and Plunkett (2009, 2014).
+Classical generic and tribal limits in Apioideae are a notable disaster area.
+The traditional tribal and generic classification was based primarily on gross fruit morphology; convergence of fruit architecture as adaptations to modes of fruit dispersal has resulted in many non-monophyletic groupings (see also Piwczynski et al. 2015).
+Downie et al. (2010) placed the 41 major clades they obtained in Apioideae in 30 groups, recognising tribes and subtribes where they exist, and listing included genera; some groups of genera were unnamed.
+For tribes in Saniculoideae and in the basal pectinations in Apioideae, see Magee et al. (2010a); five of the tribes in the lattetr were newly described (and all are small) and Marlothielleae and Choritaenieae, both monospecific, are combined with Lichtensteinieae above; the expanded Lichtensteinieae still musters a mere 9 species.

 Thanks.
 I am particularly indebted to Mark Watson for comments on Apiaceae s.l.; mistakes remain mine.